onechiporenko/lair/README.md

 *Lair-db doesn't have any dependencies (only some dev-dependencies).*

 Lair-db consists of two parts - Lair and Factories.
 Lair is a place where all data is stored.
 It has several methods which implement basic CRUD operations.
 Lair is a Singleton.
-Factories are used to generate Records that are pushed to the Lair and create its initial state.
+Factories generate Records that are pushed to the Lair and create its initial state.
 Each Record has `id`-field which value is auto incremented in the scope of factory.
-Every `id` is a stringified number.
+Every `id` is a "stringified" number.

 To get Lair instance you should use static method `getLair`: